aaarif796/Employee_Performance_Analysis/README.md

 # Employee_Performance_Analysis
-INX Company decided to initiate a data science project , which analyses the current employee data and find the core underlying causes of this performance issues.
-Mr. Brain, being a data scientist himself, expects the findings of this project will help him to take right course of actions.
-He also expects a clear indicators of non performing employees, so that any penalization of non-performing employee, if required, may not significantly affect other employee morals.
+Employee Peformance Dataset decided to initiate a data science project , which analyses the current employee data and find the core underlying causes of this performance issues.
+Expects a clear indicators of non performing employees, so that any penalization of non-performing employee, if required, may not significantly affect other employee morals.

 # Dashboard
 ![ScreenShot](https://github.com/aaarif796/Employee_Performance_Analysis/blob/main/data%20analyst.png)